 We worked with and alongside Habitat for Humanity, in order to help these citizens give them what they were deprived of.
 Though this was just a three day experience, we went through the pain and the rigorous hard work a laborer experienced in their everyday life.
 It was a great learning experience, as we were able to see the different parts of the society and understand their life styles.

 overall, in our travel to Pondicherry we returned with immense satisfaction and smiles not just on our faces but theirs too.

-Srija gundam is a first year undergraduate student in the Biological Science Scholars program.
+Srija gundam is a second year undergraduate student in the Biological Science Scholars program.

 She is interested in the subjects: Biology and Chemistry and aspires to be a Research professional one day.
 She really loves taking lab classes, and is looking forward to be actively involved in undergraduate research and service opportunities both on and off campus.

 Srija has recently moved from India to the US.
 Though she was born in Florida she was brought up in India by her family, so this logically is her first time in the United States.
 She is looking forward to have a great time in OSU and wishes to understand and adjust to American culture by actively participating in events and celebrating festivals on campus.

 Furthermore, she loves being involved on campus and exploring her passions inside and outside the classroom.
 She enjoys dancing, binge watching, talking to new people, exploring places, and sketching.

 Srija has always been an active member of the MUN until high school, she has participated in more than 10 MUN’s and had been successful in most of them, moreover she likes to challenge herself by taking competitive exams.